petterh/textedit/docs/Chapter-5-The-Bare-Bones.md

 ###  PRIVATE

-C and {"C++"} use the static keyword for several different things.
+C and C++ use the static keyword for several different things.
 When a variable declaration is static at function or class scope, or a function declaration is static at class scope, it means that the variable is global (albeit with limited visibility), as opposed to being allocated on the stack or as part of a class instance.
 When a variable or function declaration is static at file scope, it means that the variable is private to the current compilation unit.

 Since the semantics of these uses of static are unrelated, I’ve created the **PRIVATE** macro, which I use for the latter meaning.
 The **PRIVATE** macro is also defined in **common.h**.